jennawsmith/hw_listeners_smith_jenna/README.md

 ## Comments

 This was extremely difficult, frustrating and a few other emotions.
 I do NOT like Javascript very much right now!
+I had a lot of trouble on this, but finally got everything to work.